egbdfX/CLEAN/README.md

 # CLEAN codes

 Here are the python codes of several types of CLEAN.
 The inputs (.mat files) are generated based on the Measurement Set [HIP-274](https://jira.skatelescope.org/browse/HIP-274).
+The codes are written according to the theory of Hogbom CLEAN (Hogbom 1974) and Multi-Scale CLEAN (Cornwell 2008).

 To run the codes, simply use: